SazimAssessments/sazim-rails-assessment-starter/README.md

 # Sazim Ruby on Rails Assessment Template

-[Here](https://github.com/SazimAssessments/sazim-backend-rails-assessment-starter) is a starter repository to fork off of.
+[Here](https://github.com/SazimAssessments/sazim-rails-assessment-starter) is a starter repository to fork off of.
 You are open to using it and you are also welcome to add some gems (like authentication/authorization or background job runner) if you are more familiar with other gems.

 ## **Installation**

 Ensure that ruby version **3.3.4** is installed in your system.
+[Follow this link for installing thorugh rvm.](https://rvm.io/rubies/installing)\
 Then, install the gems by running:

 ```
 bundle install